dd32/td-gh-ex/readme.txt

 * Added Custom CSS Styles option in Theme Options
 * Added Webmaster Tools and verification of Google, Yahoo and Bing Version 1.2.4
-*Fixed the action hook for simplecatch_haedercode to simplecatch_footercode Version 1.2.5
+* Fixed the action hook for simplecatch_haedercode to simplecatch_footercode
+Version 1.2.5
-* Cleaning and fixing the theme_options.php
+* Cleaned and Fixed the theme_options.php
-* Cleaning and fixing the Simplecatch_functins.php
+* Cleaned and Fixed the Simplecatch_functins.php
 * Added Social Icons for Delicious and Last.fm
 Version 1.2.6
 * Fixed CSS for Dropdown menu height to accept longer titles